 How to Make Rhodiola Rosea Tea – A Stimulating Destress Tonic

-You'd like to make a soothing Rhodiola rosea herbal tea for yourself at home?
+You'd like to make a soothing Rhodiola rosea herbal tea for yourself to enjoy at home?
 Beautiful.
-Rhodiola is an excellent choice for home steeps.
-While not as potent as a herbal tincture, herbal tea offers all the benefits of botanicals.
+Rhodiola rosea is an excellent choice for home steeps.
+While not as potent as a Rhodiola tincture, Rhodiola tea offers all the benefits of botanicals.

 It is important to note that while Rhodiola is caffeine-free, it is a powerful mental stimulant.
 This is your "pick-me-up-and-let's-rock-the-day" tea!
 For this reason, we suggest enjoying it in the morning.
 If taken late in the day or in the evening, you may experience difficulty falling asleep.
 If you're looking for an evening "cozy-up-by-the-fire" tea, a better choice would be Chamomile.